Computer Science

 Some graduates choose to continue their studies in graduate or professional school (not necessarily in computer science) before seeking employment.
 Majors accepting positions upon graduation typically work for companies that provide computing hardware, software or services for use in business, education, government and research.

-The department regularly offers Computer Science I and other courses of a more general nature for students interested in surveying key topics in computing.
-Departmental programs consist of a computer science major and a computer science minor.
+The department regularly offers CS for All, Computer Science I and other courses of a more general nature for students interested in surveying key topics in computing.
+Departmental programs consist of a computer science major, a computer science minor, and a Data Science minor (co-administered with the Department of Mathematics).
 Most courses provide hands-on computing experience.

 Computing facilities include pen-based computer laboratories that are part of the University network.
-They provide tools for computer science, standard desktop productivity, e-mail and connectivity to the Internet.
 The department maintains a state-of-the-art laboratory of Linux workstations with high-end servers that provide robust file services and a full array of software development tools.
-The department also has a computer-based, cooperative-work laboratory and a lounge for use by its majors.
+The department also provides a lounge for use by its majors.

-University programs of interest to computer science majors include: Science Research Fellows Program, Information Technology Associates Program and Winter Term internships.
+University programs of interest to computer science majors include: Science Research Fellows Program, Information Technology Associates Program, and Winter Term internships.
 Some employment and research opportunities with the department and the Computer Center are available during the year and summer.
-Finally, the student computer clubs (Association for Computing Machinery and ACM-Women) provide coordinated programs each year.
+Finally, numerous student computer clubs provide coordinated programs each year.

 Data Science